hunter1992/zhmfem/README.md

 # zhmfem
-A simple FEM(Finite element method) crate in Rust
+A simple FEM(Finite Element Method) crate in Rust